Clearwater, British Columbia: Forestry

-Forestry is the principal industry in the area.
-There was one major mill in the area, in Vavenby, but that mill was closed permanently by Canfor in 2019.
+Forestry was the principal industry in the area.
+There was one major mill in the area, in Vavenby, but that mill was closed permanently by Canfor in 2019 due to outdated equipment.
 There are several woodlot licenses within the area.

 Agriculture

 There is local production of beef, alfalfa, hay crops and vegetables.

 Tourism

+Tourism is where Clearwater gains international recognition.
 The town of Clearwater calls itself the "gateway to Wells Gray Provincial Park", as the main access to the park is through the town.
-Within the town is the Wells Gray Visitor Information Centre.
+The park houses a multitude of lakes and waterfalls, including several inactive and potentially active volcanoes.

 In 2012 the total number of tourism based visitors was 578,445.
 In 2011 the estimated economic impact of tourism in Wells Gray Country was $21,513,261.
 Sports tourism is also a growth sector for the community.

 Mining

 The town is close to the Ruddock Creek mine and the Harper Creek mine.
 The forest industry, tourism, and related outdoors and sports services are major industries in the area.